stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 ### Promote image version

-First environment image is updated automatically by pipeline.
-In next environments, image is promoted by manually copying version from previous environment to next environment. for eg:
+First environment image is updated automatically by pipeline.In next environments, image is promoted by manually copying version from previous environment to next environment. for eg:

 \<gitops-repo>/\<tenant>/\<application>/\<env-1>/values.yaml